Showing posts with label Louisiana. Show all posts

 Old City Cemetery, Monroe (80mm Planar-CB lens, green filter)

 Desiard Street was once one of the prominent commercial streets passing through the city and then crossing the Ouachita River.
 Today, it is pretty sad, with empty lots, boarded-up buildings, and trash.
-The Old City Cemetery has numerous ornate tombstones of prominent citizens.
+The Old City Cemetery has ornate tombstones of prominent citizens.

 Beth Eden MB Church, Milhaven Road, Monroe (1/250 ƒ/5.6)